Camille (1984 film): Plot

 Marguerite Gauthier is a courtesan in 19th-century Paris and keeps company with aristocrats and men of riches.
 She falls deeply in love with a middle-class man, Armand Duval, and the lovers move away to the countryside.

 Armand's father begs Marguerite not to ruin his son's hope of a career and position, she acquiesces and leaves her lover, letting him believe she is going back to her former lifestyle.
 Armand returns to live with his father.

 Sometime later Armand returns to Paris and Marguerite sees him with another woman.
 She declares her love for Armand and the pair sleep together.
 In the morning Armand insults her by sending her money and then goes off to work in Egypt.

 Later Armand learns that Marguerite is dying and returns to Paris.
-Marguerite is too ill to recognise him before passing away.
+Marguerite is too ill to recognise him before dying.
 The memory of Marguerite doesn't diminish with time.
 In the final scene Armand, now an old man, is putting flowers on Marguerite's grave.